Home

 IMPACT

-Up until now, most studies on maternal death surveillance and review systems implementation in sub-Saharan Africa have focussed on the existence of formal national and subnational death review structures, as guided by the WHO framework
+Most studies on maternal death surveillance and review systems’ implementation in sub-Saharan Africa have focused on the existence of formal national and subnational death review structures, as guided by the WHO framework.

-By drawing on social science theory on the production of numbers and statistics (metrics) in areas with weak data registers, the project will contribute to increased knowledge about challenges in the reporting system.
-Importantly, based on this knowledge, it will also contribute to the development of a better framework for reporting and better legal protection of health personnel.
+By drawing on social science theory on the production of numbers and statistics (metrics) in areas with weak registration systems, the project aims to generate knowledge on the intersection between maternal care provision and its reporting.
+It, moreover, aims to enhance reporting practices through improved legal protection of health personnel.